 You’ll want to go as deep as you can while maintaining proper technique.

 At no point should you feel pain in your hips, knees, or ankles.
-If you do, then you might have gone passed your natural mobility limits.
+If you do, you might have passed your natural mobility limits.

 As you squat down, you’ll want to explore how the tension feels in your muscles in the deeper end ranges.
-You might find that you can squat down deeper if you’re intentional with maintaining your balance, core strength, and stability.
+You might find that you can squat down deeper if you intentionally maintain your balance, core strength, and stability.
 In other words, don’t rush the tempo on the way down.

-You might also notice that if you adjust your squat stance (either narrower or wider) that you can get deeper.
+You might also notice that if you adjust your squat stance (either narrower or wider), you can get deeper.
 This is the time to practice different squat stances to find what will ultimately work for you.